Long-range correlations with finite-size effects from a superposition of uncorrelated pulses with power-law distributed durations: Discussion

 \subsection{Regimes of validity of the \texorpdfstring{\(1/\omega^{3-\alpha}\)}~ scaling}

-The previous works considering spectral scaling in a Poisson process with distributed pulse durations or decay rates have not addressed the conditions necessary for long-range dependence to emerge.
-In the following, we discuss the regimes of validity of the $1/\omega^{3-\alpha}$ scaling, revisiting the theoretical predictions presented in \Secref{sec:regime-argument}, and the analytical results presented in \Secref{sec:PSD}.
+The previous works considering spectral scaling for a super-position of uncorrelated pulses with distributed durations or decay rates have not addressed the conditions necessary for long-range dependence to emerge.
+The regimes of validity of the $1/\omega^{3-\alpha}$ scaling are examined here.

-Empirical power spectral densities obtained from realizations of the process given by \Eqref{PhiK_shotnoise} agree with the analytical results presented in \Secref{sec:PSD}, including logarithmic corrections to the frequency scaling.
-Plots of empirical power spectral densities for the bounded Pareto distribution with $\alpha=2$ and $\Delta\in\{1, 10^2, 10^4, 10^6\}$ are presented in Ref.~\onlinecite{2023-Korzeniowska-manus-1}.